FHA Home Loan Requirements: What You Need to Know

 It’s important to note that although FHA loans are backed by the federal agency, they do still require two types of mortgage insurance.

 Upfront premium: 1.75% of the loan amount that is paid when borrowers receive the loan and it can be rolled into the financed loan amount.

 Mortgage insurance isn't necessarily all that bad.

-Let's consider you want to buy a $350,000 home* with a 4.125% interest rate over a 30-year term (these are all hypothetical numbers).
-If you choose and are approved for an FHA loan, you only have to put down $12,250 (again that can be gifted money).
-Your monthly mortgage payment would be $1,909 (not including property tax or homeowners insurance, but IS including FHA mortgage insurance of $243 a month).
+Let's consider you want to buy a $350,000 home with a 4% interest rate (4.41% APR) over a 30-year term (these are all hypothetical numbers).** If you choose and are approved for an FHA loan, you only have to put down $12,250 (again that can be gifted money).

 If you choose a conventional loan instead, you'll have to put down 20% to avoid mortgage insurance (otherwise you are paying private mortgage insurance).
-That would result in a $70,000 down payment and a $1,357 monthly mortgage payment (not including property tax or homeowners insurance).
-It's about a $550 jump to avoid coming up with another $57,500 for down payment.
+That would result in a $70,000 down payment.

 Remember the flexible down payment and credit score requirements of an FHA mortgage call for these insurance premiums to offset loan payment defaults and are common among other loan types.
 Depending on your future financial situation, you can refinance into a better loan program down the road.